Ectropion is where the lower eyelid droops away from the eye and turns outwards. It's not usually serious, but can be uncomfortable.

 When to get medical advice

-They'll be able to diagnose the problem by examining your eye, and can refer you to an eye specialist called an ophthalmologist for further assessment and treatment, if necessary.
+They'll be able to diagnose the problem by examining your eye, and can refer you to an eye specialist (ophthalmologist) for further assessment and treatment, if necessary.

-Contact your GP or NHS 111 immediately, or go to your nearest accident and emergency (A&E) department, if your eye is very red and painful or you have other symptoms, such as reduced vision or sensitivity to light.
+Contact a GP or NHS 111 immediately, or go to your nearest A&E, if your eye is very red and painful or you have other symptoms, such as reduced vision or sensitivity to light.

 This could be a sign of a more serious problem that requires urgent treatment.

-Most cases of ectropion are associated with ageing.
-It can occur as the tissues and muscles of the eyelids become weaker as you get older.
+Ectropion is usually associated with ageing.
+It can happen as the tissues and muscles of the eyelids become weaker as you get older.

 Less common causes of ectropion include: